SpaceGameTeam/FarOut/README.md

 ### Prototype

-The project demo will consist of a single scene where a ship moves across a starfield background and encounters other game objects.
+The project demo will consist of a single scene where a ship is controlled by a player to move across a starfield background encountering other game objects.
 This will be completed by the end of week 3.

 ### Minimum Viable Product

 A completed project will include, at least, a "Context Control System" to navigate through the scenes, multiple levels of play, menus, a looping background of stars, a ship, and another game object of our choosing.
+This will be completed by the end of week 6.